Cheah Tek Thye

-Cheah Tek Thye (Xie Detai / 謝德泰; 1860 – 12 January 1935) J.P. was a 19th-century Penang businessman, banker, and lawmaker and a principal headman of the "Cheah" clan.
+Cheah Tek Thye (Xie Detai / 謝德泰; 1860 – 12 January 1935) was a 19th-century Penang businessman, banker, and lawmaker and a principal headman of the "Cheah" clan.

 Biography

-Born in 1890, he was educated at Penang Free School, St. Xavier's Institution, Penang, and Doveton College, Calcutta.
+Born in 1890, Cheah was educated at Penang Free School, St. Xavier's Institution, Penang, and Doveton College, Calcutta.
 He joined Chop Sin Eng Moh, tin merchants, after which he joined the Penang Khean Guan Insurance Co., then the only Chinese Insurance company with headquarters in the Straits Settlements, and he was its secretary for years.
 He was also proprietor of the Eng-Moh-Hui-Thye-Ke estate at Semelin (Kedah), and a director of the Chinese Oversea Bank.
 For some time Cheah acted as agent for Lipton's wines, but transferred this agency to Messrs.
 J. W. Halifax and Co.
 He was a warm supporter of the turf for a number of years.
 At one time he owned several racehorses, and won many races.
 He was twice elected a Municipal Commissioner, and was on the committee of the Penang Free School.
 He was also one of the principal headmen of the "Cheah" clan.

 Cheah was the proprietor of the more than 3,400-acre Eng-Moh-Hui-Thye-Kee estate in Semelin (Kedah) that, in 1907, was planted with over 20,000 coconut trees and 30,000 rubber trees.
 At that time, the estate, which employed 300 men, was selling about 10,000 coconuts a month.

 He began working life at his brother Cheah Tek Soon's firm, Sing Eng Moh & Co, and served many years as the Secretary of the Penang Khean Guan Insurance Company.
 He was also a Director of the Chinese Oversea Bank.

 He was a George Town Municipal Commissioner and, by 1907, he had been twice elected to serve on that body.

 Cheah was a member of the committee that managed the affairs of the Penang Free School.
 He served alongside Resident Councillor Robert Norman Bland, Colonial Chaplain Rev. Francis William Haines, Inspector of Schools A. E. Pringle, Assistant Protector of Chinese D. Bently, G. Copley, W. A. Bicknell, A. D. Neubronner, C. G. May, Gan Ngoh Bee, Leong Lok Heng, Chung Thye Phin, Yeoh Guan Seok, and Lim Eow Hong.